aditi236/agents/README.md

 # agents
-Includes personally developed agents as well as agents from cloned repository by ed-doner.
+Includes personally developed AI agents as well as agents from cloned repository by ed-doner.